-- 7 (Optional) If you desire, add a description to your newly created agent profile: - a.
-Click the name of your newly created agent profile from the agent list. - b.
+- 7 (Optional) If you desire, add a description to the newly created agent profile: - a.
+Click the name of the newly created agent profile from the agent list. - b.
 In the Description field, enter a brief description of the agent.